There’s no time to waste to take action

 “A small minority of typically larger firms might have purchased an extension to their cover for closure due to any infectious disease.
 In this instance, an enforced closure could help them make the claim, but this will depend on the precise nature of the cover they have purchased so they should check with their insurer or broker to see if they are covered.

-So what steps can you take now to protect your business right now?
+What steps can you take to protect your business right now?

 In both last week’s budget and an emergency statement made last night, the Chancellor Rishi Sunak announced some measures that could help SMEs specifically.

 - HMRC Time to Pay tax suspension